codiga/doc.codiga.io/docs/code-snippets/getting-started.md

 - the language you are using
 - the list of dependencies (packages) you are using (some code snippets depend on specific packages)
-- the keywords you typed that triggers the code snippet
+- the keywords you typed that trigger the code snippet

 Our server returns the list of code snippets that matches your criteria.